This is about San Francisco. I promise. Just give me a few paragraphs to wind myself up. We’ll get there pretty quickly.

 It’s also considered one of the best examples of Art Deco design ever constructed.
 Art Deco was a new modern aesthetic that emerged after World War I. Classical European design (the kind that Jefferson loved) was too closely associated with the monarchs of Europe, who had recently orchestrated the near complete destruction of their own continent.
 As a result, architects looked for a way to reject the values that they felt led to folly.
 It was in this environment that Art Deco flourished.

 I hate to use a sentence as hackneyed as “The Mission is the epicenter of the San Francisco housing crisis.”
-At this point, it would be less cliched to say something like “Once upon a time it was a dark and stormy night,” than comment on the Mission’s relationship to the housing crisis (it’s at the epicenter).
+At this point, it would be less cliched to say something like “Once upon a time it was a dark and stormy night,” than comment on the Mission’s relationship to the housing crisis (spoiler: it’s at the epicenter).

 That being said, the Mission really is the epicenter of the housing crisis.
 There’s a lot of disagreement about whose fault the crisis is, and how it should be fixed.
 I don’t like the term “culture war.”
 Given that all the residents of San Francisco, new and old, pretty much want the same thing (affordable housing), it’s a little dramatic to call our current situation a “war.”
 It’s more like a “boondoggle born from our own ineptitude.”